 Obviously, a new gun must come with a warranty.
 What do I do if something is wrong?

 Before purchasing please ask our staff what warranty the firearm you are interested in has.
 All warranty issues with regard to new firearms should be addressed to the manufacturer and/or Canadian importer of that firearm, who should be able to name an authorized repair centre in Canada.
 We are not gunsmiths and are not authorized to perform repairs on behalf of firearm companies.
 If you have a warranty issue, our staff will be able to provide you with an address to return the gun for warranty work.
 Some manufacturers may not have a repair centre in Canada or even in North America.
 Others (particularly Asian makers) may not offer any factory warranty at all.
 Please take careful note that unless proper authorizations is obtained beforehand, sending a gun to the Unites States for repair could result in its confiscation and destruction.
 You must check to see what permission is required from both governments, ensure that you have proper paperwork proving your ownership, and make certain that the reason for its transport is fully documented.

 Yes, gift certificates are available in any specified amount and do not expire.
 If the card is lost as long as the information was given will be under the name and phone number of the gift card holder.

 We ship most orders via Canada Post.
 However orders containing ammunition or powder must be shipped via Courier.
 Firearms and ammunition must also be in separate shipments.

 Do I pay my provincial tax as well as GST on mail-order purchases?

-We charge the 5% GST on all retail sales and orders delivered to Canadian addresses (or the combined HST rate to maritime provinces).
-We do not collect the provincial sales tax for other provinces.
+We charge the 5% GST on all retail sales and orders.
+We do not collect the provincial sales tax or HST for other provinces.

 Your gun lists show a gun I'm interested in, but there isn't a picture of it.
 Will you be posting a picture of it soon?